hpware/anonqa/README.md

 When Cloudflare Turnstil is on, the cloudflare turnstile function take a few seconds to verify the function, which is not ideal, so if you don't care about captchas, you can disable it.
 This will have two upsides.
 1. A better UI experence to the user
 2. The user submition is faster to submit.

+## PRIOTIZE!
+1. the manage panel!
+2. LOGIN SYSTEM (SUPER IMPORTANT!!!)
+3. the safety system (done)
+4. polish the UI